meretciel/insight_data_2015_07/README.md

 ```

-To calculate the median number of unique words per tweet we need to first recored the number of unique words in each tweet.
-One way to to do that is to create a dictionary for each tweet, the key is the word and the value if the number of that word in the tweet and the number of the unique words is just the number of the keys in the dictionary.
+To calculate the median number of unique words per tweet we need to first record the number of unique words in each tweet.
+One way to to do that is to create a dictionary for each tweet, the key is the word and the value is the number of that word in the tweet and the number of unique words is just the number of the keys in the dictionary.

 We will store the number of unique words in the dictionary and RDD as well, the key for this item is a tuple named ('marked',).
 With this setting, we can easily select the number of unique words from the RDD later on.
 Here is the code of the function convert_line_to_dict, it will take each line in tweets.txt as input and return (the times of) the dictionary mentioned above .

 ```python